a0s21en5/C-Sharp-Bootcamp/README.md

 >* Names should start with a lowercase letter and it cannot contain whitespace
 >* Names are case sensitive ("myVar" and "myvar" are different variables)
 >* Reserved words (like C# keywords, such as int or double) cannot be used as names

+# Type Casting
+Type casting is when you assign a value of one data type to another type.

+> In C#, there are two types of casting:

+>* Implicit Casting (automatically) - converting a smaller type to a larger type size
+>**char -> int -> long -> float -> double